New Puppy Checklist – I’m Getting A New Puppy, What Do I Need?

 “I’m getting a new puppy, what do I need?
 Do you have a new puppy checklist?” –C.M.

-On January 7th, 2005, I asked those questions to the employee at the local pet store…wait a second, lets rewind…
+On January 7th, 2005, I asked those questions to the employee at the local pet store…wait for a second, let’s rewind…

 I had ZERO puppy supplies.
 I was not prepared, but he was perfect so we said “I do” and the shelter told us they needed to microchip/vaccinate him and to come back in an hour and we could take him home.